t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### 5G-CORAL

-The 5G-CORAL project ({{_5G-CORAL}}) aims to enable convergence of access across multiple RATs using Fog computing, using for this purpose an Edge and Fog Computing System (EFS).
+The 5G-CORAL project ({{_5G-CORAL}}) aims to enable convergence of access across multiple RATs using Fog Computing, using for this purpose an Edge and Fog Computing System (EFS).

 Computing devices:
 : Computing devices used in 5G-CORAL include cloud and central data center servers, edge data center servers, and fixed or mobile "Fog Computing Devices", which can be computing devices located in vehicles or factories, e.g. IoT gateways, mobile phones, cyber-physical devices, etc.

 Service platform:
-: 5G-CORAL architecture is based on an integrated virtualized edge and fog computing system (EFS), that aims to be flexible, scalable and interoperable with other domains including transport (fronthaul, backhaul), core and clouds.
+: 5G-CORAL architecture is based on an integrated virtualized edge and Fog Computing system (EFS), that aims to be flexible, scalable and interoperable with other domains including transport (fronthaul, backhaul), core and clouds.
 An Orchestration and Control System (OCS) enables automatic discovery of heterogeneous, multiple-owner resources, and federate them into a unified hosting environment.
 OCS monitors resource usage to guarantee service levels.
 Finally, OCS also includes orchestration and life cycle functions, including live migration and scaling.
 Applications (user and third-party) both inside and outside the EFS subscribe to EFS services through APIs, with emphasis on IoT and cyber-physical functionalities.

 Edge cloud applications:
 : EFS-hosted services include analytics obtained from IoT gateways (e.g. LORA or eNodeB gateways), context information services from RATs, transport (fronthaul and backhaul) and core networks.
 EFS-hosted functions include network performance acceleration functions, virtualized C-RAN functions for access nodes and possible end user devices.